nLab

 A combinatorial model category is a particularly tractable model category structure.
 (Notice however that there is also the, closely related, technical notion of a tractable model category).

-Being combinatorial means that there is very strong control over the cofibrations in these model structures: there is a set (meaning small set, not proper class) of generating (acyclic) cofibrations, and all objects, in particular the domains and codomains of these cofibrations, are small objects.
+Being combinatorial means that there is very strong control over the cofibrations in these model structures: there is a set (meaning small set, not a proper class) of generating (acyclic) cofibrations, and all objects, in particular the domains and codomains of these cofibrations, are small objects.

 So as a slogan we have that

-A combinatorial model structure is one that is generated from small data : it is generated from a small set of (acyclic) cofibrations between small objects.
+A combinatorial model structure is one that is generated from small data: it is generated from a small set of (acyclic) cofibrations between small objects.

 In fact, the combinatoriality condition is a bit stronger than that, as it requires even that every object is small and is the colimit over a small set of generating objects.
-If one instead just has that the domains of the generating cofibrations are small objects, then we have a cellular model category.

 There exist large classes of model categories that either are combinatorial or, if not, are Quillen equivalent to ones that are.
 See the list of examples below.